Indian Super League records and statistics: All-time Indian Super League table

-The all-time Indian Super League table is a cumulative record of all match results, points and goals of every team that has played in the Indian Super League since its inception in 2013.
-The table that follows is accurate as of the end of the 2022–23 season.
-Teams in bold were part of the 2022–23 Indian Super League.
+The all-time Indian Super League table is a cumulative record of all match results, points and goals of every team that has played in the Indian Super League since its inception in 2014.
+The table that follows is accurate as of the end of the 2024–25 season (as of 12.05.2025).
+Teams in bold are part of the 2024–25 Indian Super League.
 Numbers in bold are the record (highest either positive or negative) numbers in each column.
 Playoff matches taken into account.